thedarkwriter/courseware-lms-content/courses/01-puppet/01-2104-Puppet-DNS.md

 The simple solution to this is to open the Control Puppet tab and click the runonce action.
 This will bring the node back to the desired state.

+To verify that Puppet has enforced the desired state, navigate to /etc/resolv.conf and see that the nameserver IP address is as specified in the Console.

 ## Video ##